GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
 This is a ranged Ki attack.
 It has a total range extending a number of yards equal to your [Body] plus your [Will].
 The optimal range is a minimum of 3 yards and a maximum number of yards equal to your [Body].

 ### Ki Step
-You may spend at least 2 points of ki to instantly move up to a number of feet equal the ki spent -1 as a reaction.
+You may spend at least 2 points of ki to instantly move up to a number of yards equal the ki spent -1 as a reaction.
 May only be done in response to your own movement, your own actions, or a foe's failed attack.
-Attacks made against you can stil be rolled.
+Attacks made against you can stil be rolled if you are still within an appropriate range for them.

 ### Super Techniques
 You are capable of learning special techniques which harness your ki in more powerful ways.
 You may learn a total number of super techniques equal to your heroism.